TwoFistedJustice/square-pie/docs/pie_catalog_request_search.md

 ## Catalog_Search_Objects_Cross_Reference

-> **Note**: Square docs misrepresent the way the query property works.
-> They say that cross-reference properties sit on the query property.
-They do not.
-> They replace it.
-This class takes care of that so you don't have to worry about it.

 ### **What this class does**

 It allows you to cross-reference objects with other objects they reference.
-For example, you may want to find all products that use a particular tax.
-That tax will have its own unique object ID that is stored in all objects that use it.
+For example, you may want to find all products that use a particular taxes.
+That taxes will have its own unique object ID that is stored in all objects that use it.
 This lets you find them.

-You can use it to cross-reference items, item-variations, modifier-lists, and taxes.
+You can use it to cross-reference items, items-variations, modifiers-lists, and taxes.
 You can only do it for one of those types at a time.

 #### **How to USE**

-1. Instantiate the class, as usual.
-2. Add the IDs you want to cross reference.
-3. Tell it which type of object you want.
-This MUST be done AFTER step 2.
-4. `await` the request.
-5. The data will be cached on the delivery property.
+If you want to add IDs one a time, pass the id as an argument to the appropriate make sub-method

+If you want to add a batch of IDs all at once, collect them into an array and pass the array as an argument to the appropriate make sub-method

+The make submethods for single ids are:
+variations: for item_variations
+items: for items
+modifiers: for modifiers
+taxes: for taxes

 #### **Details**